shimmeringtrashpile/sandbox-nmc-website/README.md

 Windows: https://docs.docker.com/desktop/install/windows-install/

-You will also have to install Docker Compose via https://docs.docker.com/compose/install/, because it greatly facilitates running multiple containers with different services, and we will of course have examples of using Docker Compose in this recipe.

 ## Step 1: Submodule the New Media Caucus website repo.
 Git's Submodule feature lets you keep a git repo inside... another... git repo!
 Super cool!
+[It's repos all the way down]([url](https://en.wikipedia.org/wiki/Turtles_all_the_way_down)).
-This takes a little bit of work.
-We need to securely authenticate to GitHub in order to reach this other repo.
+This takes a little bit of work becuase we want to connect to two different repos with different memberships.
+First, you need to authenticate securely to GitHub to reach the New Media Caucus repo.
 This is a bit fiddly.
 In the 21st Century, dealing with security is a pain in the butt, but we'll get through it together.

 <!-- Note!: In the command below I have a placeholder token called your_github_token_goes_here.